 3) Two hours before the gun goes off: Try to get to each race two hours before start time.
 This will give you ample time to get your race number, visit the bathroom (multiple times), put on race clothes, inspect the course, warm-up, adjust tire pressure and deal with any last minute issues.

 4) Warm up on the course: My personal opinion is, whenever possible, warm up on the course or near the course and not on a stationary trainer.
 I know there are tons of professionals who warm up on trainers.
 Most have very specific and ‘scientific’ warm up protocols to follow.
 The more famous racers warm up on a trainer because if they do so on the course they tend to get interrupted by fans wanting autographs or selfies.
-This is a problem you and I don’t need to worry about!
-I think warming up on or near the course will help activate more muscles you’ll engage during the race.
+This is a problem most you and I don’t need to worry about!
+I think warming up on or near the course will help activate more muscles that you will engage during the race.
 If the weather is nasty (snow, rain, cold, wind) nothing beats a stationary trainer for warming up.
 You should still pre-ride and inspect the course, but complete your warm up on the trainer.
 (Note: stationary trainers are awesome for #secretttraining workouts!)

-6) Dial in that tire pressure: Again, another huge topic here and there is an massive amount of information about this on the internet, but here goes.
+6) Dial in that tire pressure: Again, another huge topic here and there is a massive amount of information about this on the internet, but here goes.
 You should try to use as low of a tire pressure as possible that feels comfortable to you.
 By comfortable I mean: Does the tire feel stable underneath you while riding?
 It should.
 Does the tire not fold over when cornering at high speeds?
 It should not.
 Do you feel the tire bottoming out on the rim frequently when riding.
 It should not, but be very close to doing so.
 “Only once per lap” I have heard Katie Compton say about her tires bottoming out and I agree.
 Tire pressure will vary based on tire brand, style, course conditions, body weight and rider skill level.
 Go to a local park with your race wheels, pump and tire gauge.
 Set up a mini-course and do a few laps at a staring pressure a bight higher than you might typically use.
 Do a few laps, then lower it a couple psi.
 Repeat this step until you get to the point when it feels like the pressure is too low, then bump it up a bit.
 This should help you get a rough baseline of where to start on race day.
 Another option is to ask more experienced riders what tire pressure they are using.

 7) Wednesdays are for work.
 As you know Wednesday is the middle point of the week.
 It sits right between your last race and your next race.
 By Wednesday you should be fully recovered from last weekend’s race and ready for a hard workout.
 My favorite work out, and I am not alone, is to do a couple mini race pace efforts with friends at a local park.
-Over the years this has taken on a name of it’s own and some call it Wednesday Worlds.
+Over the years this has taken on a name of its own and some call it Wednesday Worlds.
 (In reference to a World Championship race.)
 A mini race could look like this: create a simple cyclocross course at your local park or school.
 Use natural obstacles to make twists, turns, off-camber sections, run ups, etc. The lap should be about 4-5 minutes.
 Try to get everyone to do a 3-5 hard laps so the total effort lasts 15-20 minutes.
 Take a 5-10 minute break and do it again.

 8) Start practice: Before or after your Wednesday effort you should practice 10 cyclocross race starts.
 Work on a smooth transition off the line, clipping in easily to your pedal, and powering up to full speed for about 15 seconds.
 Trust me, this will pay off at some point.
 Do any of you youngsters know who Larry Bird is?
 Back in the day he was an NBA superstar.
 At the end of every practice, while his teammates were showering in the locker room, Larry was still on the court shooting 100 free throws.
 He was one of the best free throw shooters and players of all time.
 The point is: practice the basics.